A complete guide to OCR Gateway GCSE Combined Science

 OCR Gateway GCSE Combined Science A is a linear qualification.
 Everything you have learned across biology, chemistry and physics over Years 10 and 11 is assessed at the end of Year 11.
 There is no coursework.
 Your two grades come entirely from six written papers, sat in May and June.

-The content is roughly two-thirds of each triple science specification.
-You cover the same topics as Gateway Biology (J247), Chemistry (J248) and Physics (J249), but with some Higher-only material removed.
+Combined science content overlaps significantly with triple, with some depth reductions.
+You cover the same topics as Gateway Biology (J247), Chemistry (J248) and Physics (J249).

 Each paper contains a mix of question types: Multiple choice, short structured answers, longer six-mark extended responses, and questions that ask you to interpret graphs and experimental data.
 Practical-based questions appear across every paper.

 Gateway A vs Twenty First Century B Combined Science OCR offers two combined science GCSEs.
-Gateway A (J250) is structured around the same six topics as Gateway triple science.
+Gateway A (J250) is co-teachable with the Gateway triple science specs, sharing topics B1–B6 and C1–C6 plus a condensed P1–P6 for physics.
 Twenty First Century B (J260) is more context-led, with science taught through themes.
 This guide covers Gateway A. Check with your school which one you are taking before revising.

 The biology papers

 The two biology papers cover the same six topics as Gateway Biology (J247), with some Higher-only material removed.
 Paper 1 covers cells, scaling up and organism-level systems.
-Paper 2 covers ecology, genetics, global challenges, and ideas about science.
+Paper 2 covers ecology, genetics, global challenges, and the practical skills strand.

 Biology Paper 1: B1 to B3